VETA-ARTISTS.COM / CARMEL, CALIFORNIA

 Miraculously, the collection survived.

-THE DECISION TO SHARE - In the wake of the disaster, Keeper made the deeply personal decision to release the collection for the first time, allowing the work to find new homes while helping support the rebuilding efforts of their close-knit community.
+THE DECISION TO SHARE - In the wake of the disaster, Keeper made the deeply personal decision to release the collection for the first time, allowing the art to find new homes while helping support the rebuilding efforts of their close-knit community.
 Though never interested in the business of selling art, Keeper now shares this extraordinary archive with collectors, galleries, and individuals in the hope that each piece will offer connection, reflection, and the singular pleasure that only original art can provide.

 Explore vibrant, original artworks in the VETA collection.
 Discover unique portraits, landscapes, urbanscapes, abstract, representational, word art, paintings, and drawings.